shiny-coding/cloupad-client/README.md

 # cloupad-client

-This is client for online notes editor Cloupad
+This is a client for online notes editor Cloupad
 It's written in typescript React
 It uses Auth0 authentication library and Neo4J graph database